-This challenge invites participants to explore how to increase the amount of healthy food choices available for children in a way that benefits both families and venues.
-SA Health are leading this D3 Challenge, supported by ICT and Digital Government with advice that guides the D3 experience.
+Challenge #6 ‘Healthy Kids Menu’ invited participants to explore how to increase the number of healthy food choices available for children in a way that benefits both families and venues.
+SA Health have taken the lead with this D3 Challenge, with support from ICT and Digital Government.

-Participants will demonstrate the potential to grow or expand a business that focuses on finding ways to increase access to healthy menu options for children when dining away from home.
-In addressing this challenge, innovators will encourage an environment where the community and industry take active roles to promote the existing Healthy Kids Menu criteria and offer a compelling case for venues to get on board.
+Participants demonstrated their potential to grow or expand a business that focused on finding ways to increase access to healthy menu options for children when dining away from home.
+In addressing this challenge, innovators were asked to encourage an environment where the community and industry take on active roles to promote the existing Healthy Kids Menu criteria and offer a compelling case for venues to get on board.

 Registrations for this D3 Challenge are now closed.
 For information about this Challenge, email HealthHiap@sa.gov.au.